SKrotkih/eMia-React-Native/README.md

 ## Installation

 Clone or unzip the repository.

-Then, in the root direcory:
+In console go to the root eMia directory

+execute command:

 npm install

-Follow the next steps for building iOS app.
+Follow the next steps to build and run the iOS app.

-In the ios directory:
+In console go to the ios directory.

+execute command:

 pod install

-Open eMia.xcworkspace
+Open eMia.xcworkspace to open project in Xcode.

-Build the project

-Go to the project's root directory.
-Start server in console:

-npm start

-Run the iOS app.
+Press on Cmd+R or click on the run button to run the app and the project should run.

 Note.
 On this Video you can see how it works: https://youtu.be/tgvxxnFq-Sk .

-Last edited on 04-07-2018
+Last edited on 04-21-2018

 Sergey Krotkih